LOG CABIN TIPS

 Inspection of components

-Where you have a foundation frame, ensure that it is laid perfectly flat.
+Ensure concrete base is perfectly level and square.
 Check the measurements of the diagonals.
 These should be identical in order to be sure that everything is perfectly square at each corner.

 Depending on the design, Apexes can be in one piece or several parts.
 Such parts need to be screwed together with wood screws and the Roof Beams must be fixed to the Apexes.
 Apexes are usually notched to accommodate the Roof beams.
 Always continuously check everything as you progress with a spirit level, before fixing them to the Apex.
 The Apexes need to be screwed to the top of the wall logs at the ends.